How to Apply

 Applicants to the graduate program should use the online application, which is available on the Graduate School site.

-Feel free to contact the Director of Graduate Studies, Professor Sarah Phillips, by email with additional questions.
+Feel free to contact the Director of Graduate Studies, Professor Sarah Phillips, at email@example.com, with additional questions.

-Prospective students can apply for fee waivers for the PhD application or MA application at the Graduate School’s website.
+Prospective students who are U.S. citizens or permanent residents can apply for fee waivers for the PhD application or MA application at the Graduate School’s website.
 Please do not submit the application until you have received a decision regarding your fee waiver application.

 - Online Application Form